Name Discoveries

 Learn more »

-The surname Gratt is of English origin and is derived from the Old English word "græt," meaning "great" or "large."
-It was likely used as a nickname for someone who was physically large or had a gr......
+The surname Crough is of Irish origin and is derived from the Gaelic word "cruach," meaning "stack" or "mound."
+It is believed to have originated as a topographic name for someone who lived near a ......

 Learn more »